The UK government has introduced a requirement for voters to show photographic identification to vote at polling stations.

 - Voter Authority Certificate or a temporary Voter Authority Certificate

-Expired photographic ID documents can be still be used as accepted photographic ID at the polling station, as long as the photograph is still a good likeness of the elector.
+Expired photographic ID documents can be still be used as accepted photographic ID at the polling station, as long as the photograph still looks like you.
+The name on your ID should be the same name you used to register to vote.

 When you arrive at the polling station, a member of staff will: